-- 3.2.5 Product Expiration Time.
+3.2.5 Product Expiration Time.
 The Universal Generic Code (UGC) product expiration time should be approximately 12 to 36 hours.
 Updates or continuation statements should be issued as the situation dictates.
-This expiration time can vary, but any significant variance should be agreed upon and noted in the AOP. - 3.3 Technical Description. - 3.3.1 UGC Type and Valid Time Event Coding (VTEC).
+This expiration time can vary, but any significant variance should be agreed upon and noted in the AOP.

+3.3 Technical Description.

+3.3.1 UGC Type and Valid Time Event Coding (VTEC).
 RFWs use fire weather zone numbers and the zone (Z) form of UGC coding.
 Where defined as such by the WFO, fire weather zone numbers may be the same as public zone numbers.
 WFOs will include a VTEC line following the UGC coding line as described in NWSI 10-1703 (Valid Time Event Code).
 The VTEC line will contain information on the type of product (RFW or Fire Weather Watch), the action (new issuance, expansion of area, continuance, extension in time, cancellation), issuing office, and event start and expiration times.

-- 3.3.2 MND Broadcast Instruction Line.
-None. - 3.3.3 MND Product Type Line.
-The RFW MND is "URGENT FIRE WEATHER MESSAGE". - 3.3.4 Content.
+3.3.2 MND Broadcast Instruction Line.
+None.

+3.3.3 MND Product Type Line.
+The RFW MND is "URGENT - FIRE WEATHER MESSAGE".

+3.3.4 Content.
 The Fire Weather Watch and RFW format will include segmented forecast information, and will contain an overview section.
-After June 21, 2011, all (segments of) Fire Weather Watches and RFWs will follow a bullet format as shown in Exhibit 3-1, unless specified by a Regional Public Information Statement (PNS) that the bullet format will be adopted at a later date. - 3.3.4.1 Overview Section.
-RFWs will contain an overview headline and an optional overview synopsis: - a.
+All segments of Fire Weather Watches and RFWs will follow a bullet format as shown in Exhibit 3-1.

+- 3.3.4.1 Overview Section.
+RFWs will contain an optional overview headline and an optional overview synopsis: - a.
 Overview Headline(s) general headline statement(s) that summarizes the Fire Weather threat, timing, reason for issuance, and area affected.